Doctor insights on:

 Occasional Bulging Veins

-Change in pressures.: The veins in the body change in size depending on changes in position as well as changes in levels of hydration and changes in pressure in the chest and abdominal cavity.
-Straining (when angry, exercising or lifting weights) can increase the pressure in the chest which can increase the size of the veins.
-No straining will result in no veins bulging. ...Read moreSee 1 more doctor answer
+Positional change.: The veins in the face just as the veins in the rest of the body change in size depending on changes in position as well as changes in levels of hydration and changes in pressure in the chest and abdominal cavity.
+In the face, the veins decrease with standing and increase with lying down.
+Straining or laughing can increase the pressure the size of the forehead veins.This is not a sign of aneurysm. ...Read moreSee 1 more doctor answer

 Swollen hand veins.: Hand veins can swell for many reasons but the most common is certainly hereditary .
 Other factors would be level of hydration, aging, sun exposure and loss of elasticity and volume.
 Actually, I am amazed at the amount of women that i see with bulging hand veins.
 They can be easily treated with laser or sclerotherapy and usually a combination of both. ...Read more

 Ventral bulging disc at c3-4, minimal bulging disc at c4-5, mild bulging disk at c5-6, mild bulging at c6-7, cause of back, neck and shoulder pain?

 Not Sure: Prominent veins on the temple is common and not serious.
 It tends to run in families.
 They are more visible in fit people with fair skin.
 It is unusual for them to pulsate.
 I would recommend that you get it checked by a doctor especially if it is associated with a headache. ...Read moreSee 1 more doctor answer